1242035/spree/guides/src/content/developer/upgrades/three-dot-two-to-three-dot-three.md

 ### Include `UserMethods` in your `User` class

 With this release we're not including this automatically.
-You need to do it manually if you're not using `spree_auth_devise`.
+You need to do it manually if you're not using `viauco_auth_devise`.

-You need to include `Spree::UserMethods` in your user class, eg.
+You need to include `Viauco::UserMethods` in your user class, eg.

 ```ruby
 class User